ypriverol/github-paper/document/manuscript.md

 Bioinformatics is a broad discipline in which the common denominator is the need to produce and/or use software that can be applied to biological data in different contexts.
-To enable and ensure the reproducibility of scientific claims, it is essential that the scientific publication, the corresponding datasets and the data analysis are made publicly available
+To enable and ensure the replicability and traceability of scientific claims, it is essential that the scientific publication, the corresponding datasets and the data analysis are made publicly available
 \cite{Goodman:2014,Perez-Riverol:2015}.
 All software used for the